On this page

 MODIFY COLUMN <column_name>

-Specifies the function being used with this security policy.
+The function being used for the masking policy to unset.
 If a function with this name does not exist, then the system will display an error message.

 Example